 E-mail: liushb@ustc.edu.cn

 Abstract: A readout system, which is based on SKIROC2 ASIC (Application-Specific Integrated Circuit), for silicon PIN diode array detectors has been developed.
 The system, which is intended for preliminarily studying the design concept of Si-W Electromagnetic Calorimeter (ECAL) at CEPC (Circular Electron Positron Collider), mainly consists of three kinds of electronics modules: the Front-End Board modules (FEBs), the Data-Interface modules (DIFs) and a Data Concentration Card (DCC).
 The FEB, which carries the SKIROC2 ASIC and the silicon PIN diode array, is in charge of particles detection and converting the signals from analog to digital.
 The DIF is designed to control the FEB and transfer data to DCC via optical fiber.
 The DCC gathers data from all DIFs and transmits data to computer through Gigabit Ethernet interface.
 The electronic noise of the system is below 0.2 fC.
 The dynamic range is up to +3000 fC with an Integral NonLiearity (INL) of better than 0.2%.
-Joint tests with the silicon PIN diode array (S5980 from HAMAMATSU) and a radioactive source has been carried out.
-The resolution of 59 keV x-ray reaches 13.3%.
-The cosmic ray spectrum tested with the system is also presented.
+Joint tests with a silicon PIN diode array (S5980 from HAMAMATSU) and a radioactive source (???) has been carried out.
+The resolution of 59 keV x-ray reaches 13.3%（in RMS）.
+The cosmic ray tested with the system is also presented.

 Keywords: ECAL; CEPC; Silicon PIN diode; SKIROC2; Readout system; FPGA; Analog-digital conversion; Data-acquisition, Modular electronics; Front-end electronics.